-What is a node and how to add nodes in Structural 3D
+What is a node and how to add nodes in SkyCiv Structural Analysis Software

 Nodes are points in space which specify the location of features such as members, plates, loads, and supports.